GOFNY/ContextSignal/README.md

 A lightweight alternative to Roblox's `BindableEvent` and `BindableFunction`, offering better performance and a cleaner API.

-This system is based on the [GoodSignal](https://gist.github.com/stravant/b75a322e0919d60dde8a0316d1f09d2f) implementation by [stravant](https://gist.github.com/stravant), with enhancements for typed Context-based access and session-safe invocation.
+This system is totally based on the [GoodSignal](https://gist.github.com/stravant/b75a322e0919d60dde8a0316d1f09d2f) implementation by [stravant](https://gist.github.com/stravant), with enhancements for typed Context-based access and session-safe invocation.

 ---